chef/chef-web-docs/chef_master/source/dsl_handler.rst

 where

 * ``Chef.event_handler`` declares a block of code within a recipe that is processed when the named event occurs during a Chef Infra Client run
-* ``on`` defines the block of code that will tell the Chef Infra Client how to handle the event
+* ``on`` defines the block of code that will tell Chef Infra Client how to handle the event
 * ``:event_type`` is a valid exception event type, such as ``:run_start``, ``:run_failed``, ``:converge_failed``, ``:resource_failed``, or ``:recipe_not_found``

 For example: